blizzardinfosec/blizzardinfosec/README.md

 - `edr-response-scripts` – Tools for automating incident response in CrowdStrike, SentinelOne, Defender
 - `detection-as-code-pipeline` – CI/CD pipeline for testing, converting, and deploying detection logic
 - `incident-response-checklists` – Practical blue team playbooks for common attacks (BEC, ransomware)
+- `log-source-onboarding` – Real-world examples of ingesting and normalizing logs from Okta, AWS, and Sysmon

 ---